Peter Oluf Brøndsted

 Peter Oluf Brøndsted (17 November 1780 – 26 June 1842), Danish archaeologist.
 He was a professor and rector at the University of Copenhagen.
 Brøndsted was the first Danish scholar who was involved in archeological work in Greece.

 Biography

+Brøndsted was born on 16 November 1780 at Fruering in Jutland to Lutheran minister Christian Brøndsted and Mette Augusta Pedersen.
+He attended Horsens Latin School whose principal Olaf Worm was an important influence on his interests.
+He began to study theology at the University of Copenhagen but later turned to philology.